wakaspar/ourcade-typescript/README.md

 ### `node backend/server`

-Run `node backend/server` command in terminal to run the Node.js server & connect to a MongoDB database isntance.
+Run `node backend/server` command in terminal to run the Node.js server & connect to a MongoDB database instance.

 ## Learn More